Chump352/SANITAS-BOOTSTRAP/README.md

 # SANITAS-BOOTSTRAP
 SANITAS Prototype

-Prototype Development of the Network health monitoring Application "SANITAS" \ Conceptual Ideas for the front end UI of our network mapper "SANITAS"
+Prototype Development of the Network health monitoring Application "SANITAS" <br /> Conceptual Ideas for the front end UI of our network mapper "SANITAS"